ebrahimilad/Stock.Indicators.Python/docs/guide.md

 - [download and install .NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet)

-Find and install the **stock-indicators** Python package into your environment.
+Find and install the **stock_indicators** Python package into your environment.
 See [more help](https://packaging.python.org/en/latest/tutorials/installing-packages/) for installing packages.

 ```bash
 # pip example